cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ### Positive

 The future tests will be more readable and maintainable.
-The test framework becomes modular and heavily leverages Rust's trait system.
-Even the `ibc-rs` users may benefit from this framework to test their implementations of `ibc-rs` traits.
+The test framework becomes modular and leverages Rust's trait system.
+Even the `ibc-rs` users may benefit from this framework to test their implementations of `ibc-rs` components.

 ### Negative